-Every year, many of us may have launched initiatives for change in the form of resolutions.
+Every year, many of us may have launched initiatives to prepare for change in the form of resolutions.
 We often feel inspired to reflect, look back, and take stock of our lives, deciding what is working for us, and what isn’t.

 The changes we seek may be relatively small or short-term, such as losing those holiday love handles or decluttering the garage.
-We may also feel a strong desire or need for more profound, long-term transformation in the form of a career change, quitting long-term habit, or moving to a new town.
+We may also feel a strong desire or need for more profound, long-term transformation in the form of a career change, quitting a long-term habit, or moving to a new town.

 Whether we deliberately pursue personal transformation and growth or have it thrust upon us, we can greatly improve our chances of achieving success by preparing for the changes we seek.

-Understanding the Logical Levels of Change
+1. Understand the Logical Levels of Change

 In Neuro-Linguistic Programming (NLP), we use the Five Logical Levels to understand what’s involved in making personal change.
 This is a simple model that gives five useful windows through which to view any issue.